lcspaiva87/Curriculum/README.md

 ---

-Made with 💟 by José Guilherme Paro Monteiro Tomaine 👋 [Talk to me!](https://www.linkedin.com/in/lucas-antonio-paiva/)
+Made with 💟 by Lucas Antonio Paiva da Silva 👋 [Talk to me!](https://www.linkedin.com/in/lucas-antonio-paiva/)